Apicurio/apicurio-studio/README.md

 Please follow [Setting your development environment](https://apicurio-studio.readme.io/docs/setting-up-a-development-environment) guide to setup your local machine for development.
 The guide assumes the use of the Eclipse IDE for Java development (backend) but is not required - developers should be able to adapt the instructions to their particular environment.
+An additional way less dependent on eclipse is described in [this manual](DEV_MODE.md).

 If you want to fix a bug or make any changes, please [log an issue in GitHub](https://github.com/apicurio/apicurio-studio/issues) describing the bug or new feature.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates